Layr-Labs/eigensdk-go/aggregator/README.md

 4. **Task Processor Definition**: Create a struct implementing the `TaskProcessor` interface:

-    - This is a trait that contains user-defined logic to handle new tasks, signed responses, and the final aggregated result.
+    - This is a interface that contains user-defined logic to handle new tasks, signed responses, and the final aggregated result.
     - We provide a standard `IndexingTaskProcessor` implementation that can be used as is for most cases.
 Its builder, `NewIndexingTaskProcessor` from `taskprocessor` package, receives a logger to put the logs and the task responder created below.

     ``` go